Rain (wrestler): Other media

+In 2007, Maxson, along with Lacey, ODB, SoCal Val, Daffney and Talia Madison, joined the website Wrestling Vixxxens.
+Credited under the name "Rayn", she had been involved in the original version of the website which was headed by Missy Hyatt.

 Personal life

-On February 14, 2014, Maxon was involved in a serious automobile accident caused by another driver who was texting while driving.
+On February 14, 2014, Maxson was involved in a serious automobile accident caused by another driver who was texting while driving.
 She suffered severe injuries to her legs and abdomen.
-Due to the injuries sustained in the accident, Maxon was forced to take a hiatus from wrestling which lasted over 3 years.
+Due to the injuries sustained in the accident, Maxson was forced to take a hiatus from wrestling which lasted over three years.

-Maxon married on December 15, 2018 to Aleki Lee.